commschamp/commschamp.github.io/_includes/home.md

 of binary communication protocols using C++11 programming language, with main focus on **embedded systems** (including bare-metal ones).

+Although the primary purpose of the **CommsChampion Ecosystem** is to help with the implementation of the binary communication protocols, it can easily be used to encode / decode any binary data as well.

 Interested?
 Then buckle up and read on.

 # Motivation